Two more staff members from Maple Avenue Elementary in Niagara Falls School District test positive for COVID-19

 Another staff member from Maple Avenue Elementary tested positive over the weekend, prompting the school to be shut down until further notice.

-The Niagara County Department of Health is hosting another COVID-19 rapid testing event for NFCSD staff tomorrow, Thursday, Oct.
-1, at the Niagara Falls High School Field House.
+The Niagara County Department of Health is hosting another COVID-19 rapid testing event for NFCSD staff on Thursday at the Niagara Falls High School Field House.
+120 more people will be tested after 120 participated in rapid testing on Wednesday.

-Niagara Falls City School District Superintendent Mark Laurrie is expected to make a statement Thursday morning.
+225 people were tested on Tuesday, in addition to the rapid testing.
+Results are expected later on Thursday.

+School Superintendent Mark Laurrie says the earliest the school could reopen would be mid-October.
+The results of the rapid testing will help determine this.